thomaspoignant/go-feature-flag/website/docs/relay_proxy/deploy_relay_proxy.md

 ### Step 2: Install the Chart

 Install the Helm Chart with the Helm install command and provide the custom repository name, the chart name and any necessary values files.
+You can look at the [helm doc](https://github.com/thomaspoignant/go-feature-flag/blob/main/cmd/relayproxy/helm-charts/relay-proxy/README.md) to know exactly what you can change in the values.yaml file.

 ```shell
 helm install go-feature-flag/relay-proxy -f values.yaml